embengineering/blog-new/_posts/2016-04-13-introduction-to-react.md

 **Solving one problem.**  According to Facebook, React was built to solve one problem:  *building large applications with data that changes over time*.

 Large applications such as Manufacturing (MES), Hospital, Pharma, and Time & Attendance systems, often require too many user interactions.
-Constantly, the application data changes from everywhere: APIs, mobile devices, interfaces, etc.  Performance is affected heavily.
+Constantly, the application’s data changes everywhere: APIs, mobile devices, interfaces, etc.  Performance is affected heavily.
 Also, organization, maintenance and scalability were taken in consideration when building this technology.

 **It's Simple.**  Simply define how your application will look at a specific time and React will manage all UI changes when the underlying data changes.
 Try modifying the **name** string on the following [example](http://codepen.io/embengineering/pen/reJXVg).